warden-protocol/wardenprotocol/docs/docs/learn/eli5.md

 Now that we have learned the basics, let's focus on how you can use Warden.

-For users Create Spaces, protect your wallets with intents and interact with the web3 space through SpaceWard.
+For users: Create Spaces, protect your wallets with intents and interact with the web3 space through SpaceWard.
 SpaceWard is an example application on Warden, and it acts as the front-end for the Warden Protocol, enabling account aggregation, and omnichain wallet management.

-For builders Build OApps on Warden that are modularly secure, omnichain interoperable and chain-abstracted.
+For builders: Build OApps on Warden that are modularly secure, omnichain interoperable and chain-abstracted.